-Since Viera and Vasquez are receiving less than the amounts they claimed, they compromised their claims under the FLSA.
-See Caseres v.
-Texas de Brazil (Orlando) Corp., 6:13-cv-1001-Orl-37KRS, 2014 WL 12617465, at 2 (M.D.
+12617465, at \2 (M.D.
 Fla.
 April.
 2, 2014) ("Because [plaintiff] will receive under the settlement agreement less than she averred she was owed under the FLSA, she has compromised her claim within the meaning of Lynn's Food Stores.").

 The case involves disputed issues regarding FLSA liability, which constitutes a bona fide dispute.
 Doc.
-No. 44 at 2-3.
+No. 38 at 5-7.
+The parties represent that binding law supports Defendant's position that Plaintiff's claims for compensation while being on call are not compensable.
+Id. at 5.
+Defendant also disputed Plaintiff's retaliation claim with evidence that "in some instances, Plaintiff's hours increased or remained the same following his demand letters."
+Id. at 7.
 After receiving sufficient information to make informed decisions, the parties decided to settle their dispute.
-Id.
-Considering the foregoing, and the strong presumption favoring settlement, the undersigned finds the settlement amount to be fair and reasonable.
+Id. at 5.
+Considering the foregoing, and the strong presumption favoring settlement, the settlement amount is fair and reasonable.